 This course is designed to help students improve personal fitness and to make healthy decisions about nutrition and food choices.
-Students will learn how the essential nutrients impact individual fitness needs and levels.
-Course content units will include essential nutrients, basic kinesiology that will include anatomical movements and planes of motion to balance a fitness routine, and fitness measurements in flexibility, mobility, muscular fitness, and cardiovascular endurance.
-Through the introduction of various fitness and nutritional components, students will be able to create a progressive fitness plan and complementary nutrition to plan to achieve specific goals.
+Students learn how the essential nutrients impact individual fitness needs and levels.
+Course content units includes essential nutrients, basic kinesiology that include anatomical movements and planes of motion to balance a fitness routine, and fitness measurements in flexibility, mobility, muscular fitness, and cardiovascular endurance.
+Through the introduction of various fitness and nutritional components, students create a progressive fitness plan and complementary nutrition to plan to achieve specific goals.